Q: I can't compete with this frame data! How do I approach?

 Q: What is Shulk's best / worst stage?

 A: It is not easy to say with certainty one best / worst stage for Shulk.
 It often is far better to consider the opponent's best and worst stages, and thinking of the ways in which Shulk can abuse or be abused on each stage (as an example, Shulk typically does well on Duck Hunt vs characters susceptible to camping).
-In addition, Shulk players can have wildly different playstyles (grounded vs aerial, campy vs aggressive), and so too can stage preference vary from player to player (see the "Profile" section under Home to see given player's favourite stages).
+In addition, Shulk players can have wildly different playstyles (grounded vs aerial, campy vs aggressive), and so too can stage preference vary from player to player (see the "Profile" section under Home to see given player's favorite stages).
+For full details, go to Matchups -> Shulk (ditto) -> Stages.